What Is Net Working Capital?

-The net working capital metric is directly related to the current, or working capital ratio.
+Net working capital is directly related to the current ratio, otherwise known as the working capital ratio.
 The current ratio is a liquidity and efficiency ratio that measures a firm's ability to pay off its short-term liabilities with its current assets.
-Looking at the calculation of the current ratio, you’ll see that you use the same balance sheet data to calculate net working capital.
+You’ll use the same balance sheet data to calculate both net working capital and the current ratio.

-The two financial metrics are very closely related.
-A current ratio of 1 or higher indicates that the company can cover its obligations for the next year.
-A ratio above 2, however, might indicate that the company could benefit from managing its current assets or short-term financing options more efficiently.
+A current ratio of one or more indicates that the company can cover its obligations for the next year.
+A ratio above two, however, might indicate that the company could benefit from managing its current assets or short-term financing options more efficiently.

 If a company stretches itself too thin while trying to increase its net working capital, it could sacrifice long-term stability.

 For example, refinancing short-term debt with long-term loans will increase a company's net working capital.
 However, long-term loans can be much more expensive than a short-term loan.
 Refinancing too much debt this way could lead to massive debt costs in the long-term, potentially putting the company on unsteady financial footing.